DataDog/hiring-engineers/answers.md

 - And one that **silences** it all day on **Saturday** until **Sunday**.
 - Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

 Such settings can be added in the **Managed Downtime** view (*Monitors > Manage Downtime*) of Datadog.
-Click **Schedule Downtime** on the top right corner of the page and specify the Downtime settings as stated above:
+Click **Schedule Downtime** in the top right corner of the page and specify the Downtime settings as stated above: